t-mullen/wbs-plus-hypercast/README.md

 1. Go to [https://rationalcoding.github.io/wbs-plus-hypercast/](https://rationalcoding.github.io/wbs-plus-hypercast/).

-2. Add some sources and press "Start Streaming", in any order.
+2. Add some sources and press "Start Streaming".

 3. Move sources and change streams while broadcasting, just like you would on OBS.